giulong/spectrum/docs/README.md

 ### Mail Consumer

-You can leverage this consumer to send email notification.
+You can leverage this consumer to send email notifications.
 Spectrum uses [Simple java Mail](https://www.simplejavamail.org/){:target="_blank"}, and you can configure it with the file `src/test/resources/simplejavamail.properties`, as specified in the [docs](https://www.simplejavamail.org/configuration.html#section-config-properties){:target="_blank"}.